Should engineer be a protected title? Yes, as a way to let the public quickly know if someone can safely perform a certain task.

 - Maintenance engineer

-Then, these people offer their services to the public.
-I’m talking about on a one-on-one basis.
-Where they come to your house to repair something for you.
+These people then offer their services to the public.
+For example, they come to your house to repair something for you.

-All the while, they have no education nor experience.
-So, this becomes a safety issue.
+All the while, they don’t have education or experience.
+Hence the safety issue.

 Important Note: California Professional Engineers ACT Section 6734.1 reads: